 Instructions

-- Over a medium heat sauté the onion, garlic, carrot and celery in the vegetable broth for about 8 minutes until the veggies soften.
+- Over a medium heat sauté the onion, garlic, carrot and celery in the vegetable stock for about 8 minutes or until the veggies soften.
 Cover your pan with a lid and stir a few times to prevent sticking.
-Add a few tablespoons of extra broth as required.Alternatively saute over a low-medium heat for 5 minutes in olive or coconut oil, stirring frequently.250 millilitres vegetable broth, 1 medium onion, 2 medium carrots, 2 sticks celery, 4 cloves garlic
+Add a few tablespoons of extra stock as required.Alternatively saute over a low-medium heat for 5 minutes in olive or coconut oil, stirring frequently.250 millilitres vegetable stock, 1 medium onion, 2 medium carrots, 2 sticks celery, 4 cloves garlic

 Prepare the rest of the curry:

-- To the sautéed veggies add the curry powder, peanut butter and vegetable broth, mix well to incorporate the peanut butter.Tip in the sweet potato and add a lid to the pan.1 tablespoon Madras curry powder, 60 grams peanut butter, 850 millilitres vegetable stock, 360 grams sweet potato
+- To the sautéed diced veggies stir through the curry powder.1 tablespoon Madras curry powder, 60 grams peanut butter, 850 millilitres vegetable stock, 360 grams sweet potato

-- Meanwhile begin to prepare any accompaniments such as rice.250 grams basmati or long grain rice
+- Meanwhile begin to prepare any accompaniments such as rice.

-- Remove the lid and add the creamed coconut.
-It will melt as it heats so give the sauce a stir every now and again to help mix the coconut through.Add the broccoli, sweetcorn, peas and butterbeans.Stir well and push the broccoli down into the sauce.50 grams creamed coconut block, 300 grams broccoli, 130 grams frozen peas, 130 grams frozen sweetcorn, 1 can butterbeans
+- Remove the pan lid and add the creamed coconut.
+It will melt as it heats so give the sauce a stir every now and again to help mix the coconut through.50 grams creamed coconut block, 300 grams broccoli, 130 grams frozen peas, 130 grams frozen sweetcorn, 1 can butterbeans

-- Simmer for about 10 minutes.
+- Gently boil for about 10 minutes.
 Mix the broccoli a few times so that it can cook through on all sides.

-- Once the sweet potato and broccoli are fork tender add the garam masala and mix well.
-Check the seasoning and add salt and pepper to taste.2 teaspoons garam masala powder
+- Check the seasoning and add salt and pepper to taste.2 teaspoons garam masala powder

-- Scatter coriander and flaked almonds if using over each serving.
-Serve with your chosen accompaniments.10 grams coriander[cilantro], 20 grams flaked almonds
+- If using scatter the coriander and flaked almonds over each serving.
+Enjoy with your chosen accompaniments.10 grams coriander[cilantro], 20 grams flaked almonds

 Notes